-A new cluster is created only if for each cluster the lower log-likelihood for the instance does not exceed the penalty for that cluster.
-In learnSPN, the cluster penalty is chosen between $\{0.2, 0.4, 0.6, 0.8\}$, we use the same penalty in LearnCSPN.

-Intuitively, the lower bound can be seen as a certainty bound whereas the upper bound can be seen as a possibility bound.
 Specifically, the lower bound refers to the SPN that would be learned if we only consider the complete instances.
 And the upper bound denotes the learning regime if every incomplete instance has been made complete in a way that fits the cluster.
+The overall algorithm that clusters the set of instances is given in Algorithm \ref{algo_cluster} in Appendix.
+Intuitively, by computing these two measures, we allow an instance to appear in more than one cluster.
+For an instance, we compute the value of the \textit{best} lower and upper log-likelihood, and the instance therefore belongs to every cluster for which the lower log-likelihood is better than the \textit{best} upper log-likelihood. \\